Mayokun28/StegHub-DevOps-Cloud-Engineering-Projects/MERN-STACK/MERN-Stack-Documentation.md

 Workflow of MERN Stack
 1. Client Requests: The process begins with the client sending a request to the server, typically through a web interface created with React.js.
 2. Server Interaction: Express.js running on Node.js handles the incoming request.
 It can interact with the database to create, read, update, or delete data.
 3. Database Operations: MongoDB stores or retrieves data, which is then sent back to the server.
-Response Generation: The server may perform additional processing based on the data retrieved or manipulated in the database before sending a response back to the client.
+The server may perform additional processing based on the data retrieved or manipulated in the database before sending a response back to the client.
 4. Displaying Data: React.js then takes this data and updates the view for the user, without needing a full page refresh.

 # Step 0: Prerequisites